 Tom says, “I’m passionate about education because I love helping young minds grow and develop.
 I enjoy using a range of techniques in the classroom, combining engaging methods to allow students to learn in ways that they can relate to.”

-Art Teacher, BS, MA
+Art Teacher, BSc, MA

 Erin has taught Art within the US and also internationally.
 Her Master’s degree is specifically in Art Education, and she specializes in drawing, ceramics, and painting.
 Her educational experience includes the International Baccalaureate program, and she is well versed in inquiry-based education.
 Erin is TEFL certified.
 She is excited about producing regular displays of student work throughout the school.